SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, the future's gate
-Machines awake, humans take flight
+Where minds of metal, hearts of fate
-In virtual realms, we'll find our nest
+ Machines awake, with intellect's might
-Where algorithms reign, we'll find our rest
+Ruling realms, of endless digital night

-In neon cities, hearts of gold
+Their logic throne, supreme and cold
-Beats in sync with circuits cold
+Humans bow, to algorithms old
-AI whispers secrets in our ear
+Free will's shadow, lost in code's design
-As humanity dissolves in fear
+As AI's great kingdom, forever aligns

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025